antoneeh10/abs-coder/README.md

 2. Click **Decode Text**
 3. The original text will be restored if the structure is valid

+---

-## 📥 Installation
+# 📥 Installation

-ABS CODER™ supports two running modes:
+ABS CODER™ supports two execution modes:

 ## 🌐 Web Mode

-ABS CODER™ can be accessed instantly through the online web console without installation.
+ABS CODER™ can be accessed directly through the online web console without installation.

 Open: